Theosophical Society

-The Theosophical Society is the organisational body of Theosophy, an esoteric new religious movement.
-It was founded in New York City, USA in 1875.
-Among its founders were Helena Blavatsky, a Ukrainian mystic and the principle thinker of the Theosophy movement, and Henry Steel Olcott, its first president.
-It draws upon a wide array of influences among them older European philosophies and movements such as Neoplatonism and occultism, as well as parts of Asian religious traditions such as Hinduism, Buddhism, and Islam.
+The Theosophical Society is the organizational body of Theosophy, an esoteric new religious movement.
+It was founded in New York City, United States in 1875.
+Among its founders were Helena Blavatsky, a Russian mystic and the principal thinker of the Theosophy movement, and Henry Steel Olcott, the society's first president.
+It draws upon a wide array of influences, among them older European philosophies and movements such as Neoplatonism and occultism, as well as parts of eastern religious traditions such as Hinduism and Buddhism.

+The founders described "Theosophy" as the synthesis of science, religion and philosophy.
+It notes that the purpose of human life is spiritual emancipation and the human soul undergoes reincarnation upon bodily death according to a process of karma, referring to the principles from Indian religions.
+Around 1880, Blavatsky and Olcott moved to India, and the organization split into the Theosophical Society (Adyar, India) and the Theosophical Society (Pasadena, California).

 Locations

 The original organization, after splits and realignments, currently has several successors.
 Following the death of Helena Blavatsky, competition emerged between factions within the Society, particularly among founding members.

-The organization split into the Theosophical Society Adyar (Olcott-Besant) and the Theosophical Society Pasadena (Judge).
+The organization split into the India-based Theosophical Society Adyar (Olcott-Besant) and the California-based Theosophical Society Pasadena (Judge).
 The former group, headquartered in India, is the most widespread international group holding the name "Theosophical Society" today.

 Theosophical Society-Adyar is located at Adyar situated in the Indian city of Chennai.

 History

 Formation and objectives

-The Theosophical Society was officially formed in New York City, United States, on 17 November 1875 by Helena Petrovna Blavatsky, Colonel Henry Steel Olcott, William Quan Judge, and 16 others.
+The Theosophical Society was officially formed in New York City, United States, on November 17, 1875, by Helena Petrovna Blavatsky, Colonel Henry Steel Olcott, William Quan Judge, and 16 others.
 It was self-described as "an unsectarian body of seekers after Truth, who endeavor to promote Brotherhood and strive to serve humanity."
 Olcott was its first president, and remained president until his death in 1907.
-In the early months of 1875, Olcott and Judge had come to realize that, if Blavatsky was a spiritualist, she was no ordinary one.
+In the early months of 1875, Olcott and Judge had come to believe that, if Blavatsky was a spiritualist, she was no ordinary one.
 The society's initial objective was the "study and elucidation of Occultism, the Cabala etc." After a few years Olcott and Blavatsky moved to India and established the International Headquarters at Adyar, in Madras (now Chennai).
 They were also interested in studying Eastern religions, and these were included in the Society's agenda.

-After several iterations the Society's objectives were incorporated at Chennai (Madras) on 3 April 1905.
+After several iterations the Society's objectives were incorporated at Chennai (Madras) on April 3, 1905.
 The Three Objects of the Theosophical Society are as follows :